RustFestEU/blog.rustfest.eu/_posts/2018-02-05-next-stop-paris.md

 **Isn't Sunday Mother's Day?** Yes!
 We're going to follow up with something more about this, but if you're a mother please get in touch with us, we're currently trying to arrange childcare (free, of course) and we allocated a batch of free tickets for mothers.
 Additionally, mothers are welcome to apply for diversity sponsorships (released in the next couple weeks) if they require travel support.

 So, we hope to see you soon in Paris!
-Keep hacking and don't be afraid to use `macron_rules!`!
+Keep hacking and don't be afraid of the compiler!